ggkarabas/CS403-Project3/README.md

 books["Brave New World"] = "Aldous Huxley"
 ```

-You can also define empty collections with specific types:
+In addition to creating and modifying lists and dictionaries, DumPy also allows developers to define empty collections with explicit types:

 ```dumpy
 let emptyList: [String] = []
 let emptyDict: [String: Integer] = {}
 ```

-Collections in DumPy are pretty intuitive, similar to Python, but with more emphasis on type safety.
+Working with collections in DumPy is very straightforward and intuitive, much like working with collections in Python.
+However, DumPy places a greater emphasis on type safety, which helps developers avoid common mistakes by ensuring that collections hold values of consistent types.
+This focus on type safety means that DumPy collections are not only flexible but also more predictable, making them easier to use in larger projects.

 ## Control Flow

-Control flow in DumPy uses `if`, `elif`, and `else`, and it’s designed to be as readable as possible:
+Control flow in DumPy is managed through common control structures like `if`, `elif`, and `else`.
+The syntax for these structures is designed to be as readable as possible, following the principles of simplicity and clarity:

 ```dumpy
 var score = 82